CooperRS/RMStepsController/README.md

 Code:
 * Evgeniy Shestakov (Bugfixing)
 * Tilo Westermann (Action sheet for unlimited number of steps)
+* Maciej Cupial (Convenience method for going back and property for hiding number label)

 Resources:
 * Joshua Gourneau (GIF of the control in action)